gitdlam/geo-related/README.md

-Post code data was downloaded from other people's blog.
+Australian post code data was downloaded from other people's blog.
+No guarantees on accuracy.